Information and Registration for Players

 - Without volunteers, the program will not be able to operate.
 Volunteers can be mom, dad, grandpa, grandma, big brother, big sister, auntie, uncle or cousin!
 Find more information on coaching by clicking the Information for Coaches option in the dropdown menu.

-- Once Teams are formed, rosters will not be changed
+- Once Teams are formed and the season has started, rosters will not be changed

 - Due to the number of different allergies, having a team snack is not a requirement of mini soccer